top of page

 Is sex therapy part of affair recovery?

-Often.
+Always.
 Sex therapy can address intimacy, desire mismatch, and sexual safety after betrayal.
-Couples therapy includes sex therapy.
+Couples therapy always includes sex therapy.

 Can the partner who cheated change?